ivmai/bdwgc/docs/cords.md

 Note that `CORD_printf` and friends use C functions with variable numbers of arguments in non-standard-conforming ways.
 This code is known to break on some platforms, notably PowerPC.
-It should be possible to build the remainder of the library (everything but `cordprnt.c`) on any platform that supports the collector.
+It should be possible to build the remainder of the library (everything but `cordprnt.c` file) on any platform that supports the collector.